 First and foremost, let's get started with the IC3.
 When it comes to the world of entry-level exercise bikes - it's not an overstatement to say that the Schwinn IC3 is absolutely a state-of-the-art bike compared to other options in the category.
 We compared the IC3 to the IC2 -its predecessor- and it came on top, lets see how it will preform against the IC4.

 You get to play around with a bunch of resistance levels, a solid 40-lb flywheel that creates a smooth and comfortable ride feel, and a whole plethora of basic yet necessary creature comforts that come packed into this beast of a bike.

 In addition to this, it features a basic LCD console to keep track of your vitals, and even allows for wireless heart telemetry.

 However, one of the biggest selling points of this bike is its affordable price in contrast with the fact that it's built like a tank.
 Schwinn uses high-quality industrial steel for the solid frame.
-And while the bike, along with its 40-lb flywheel, might sound hefty - it's actually super compact and comes shipped with some transport wheels, making it a great fit for home gyms and small spaces.
+And while the bike, along with its 40-lb flywheel, might sound hefty - it's actually super compact and comes shipped with some transport wheels, making it a great fit for home gyms or for anyone in search of a space saver exercise bike for tight spaces.

 The IC3's Key Features

 To give you a better idea of what the Schwinn IC3 has to offer, I've condensed the wealth of features it offers into a quick and simple list for you below.

 - A well-balanced 40-lb flywheel that creates a smooth yet engaging and challenging ride.